jack-greenberg/elliptic/content/home/curves.md

 <small>Bringing it back to cryptography.</small>

 ---
+#### Discrete Logarithm Problem

 If I gave you some point $X$, which I computed _secretly_ by doing $dP$, and $P$, could you tell me what $d$ is?

 This problem is known as the _discrete logarithm problem_, and it is the crux of the secureness of elliptic curve cryptography.

+Think back to the graph when we explained Point Multiplication.
+If I gave you 3P, and called the point X. Would you be able to tell me that d = 3?

 ---
+#### Discrete Logarithm Problem

 The reason __ECC__ is secure is that there are no _known_ methods for efficiently solving $X = dP$ for $d$.